json-schema-org/website/CONTRIBUTING-docs.md

 - `Expected Results`: The outcomes that confirm the functionality works as intended.

-3.Use Consistent Naming Conventions: Follow the naming conventions already established in the project.
+3. Use Consistent Naming Conventions: Follow the naming conventions already established in the project.
 Use meaningful names for test files and methods.

-4.Run Existing Tests: Before adding new tests, ensure all current tests pass.
+4. Run Existing Tests: Before adding new tests, ensure all current tests pass.
 This helps confirm a stable baseline.

-5.Iterate and Refactor: Optimize your test cases for readability and maintainability.
+5. Iterate and Refactor: Optimize your test cases for readability and maintainability.
 Avoid duplicating test logic when possible.

+### Writing Tests with Cypress

+- `Component Tests`: Add tests for new components in cypress/components.

+- `E2E Tests`: Add tests for new features or bug fixes in cypress/e2e.

+- `Enhance Existing Tests`: Improve coverage and robustness of existing tests.

+Running Tests

+Run all tests before submitting a pull request:

+### Reporting Test Issues

+If you encounter test problems, open an issue describing the issue and steps to reproduce it.

 ### Resources